ReliefWeb: Services

-In addition, a team of cartographers creates original maps focusing on humanitarian emergencies.

 All documents posted on the site are classified and archived, allowing advanced searching of documents from past emergency responses.
-The database contains more than 720,000 maps and documents dating back to 1981.
+The database contains more than one million maps and documents dating back to 1981.

 ReliefWeb is also a major repository of humanitarian job postings and training announcements.
 In 2017, 1,605 organizations posted 39,336 job announcements on ReliefWeb.
 The job and training sources include Academic and Research Institutions, NGOs, International Organizations, Governments, Red Cross/Red Crescent Movement and the Media.

-ReliefWeb also provides apps and tools for humanitarians, which enable more targeted personalised information search, with the aim to speed up the delivery of important information.
-The apps include functions to search ReliefWeb content, curate and access humanitarian data, and manage humanitarian personnel.
+In 2016, ReliefWeb launched apps for humanitarians, which enable more targeted personalised information search, with the aim to speed up the delivery of important information.
+The apps were decommissioned in 2018.

 Awards

 ReliefWeb has won the following awards: